scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:54
 overflow page and this particular page
 0:56
-the link to this particular page i'll
+the link to this particular page i’ll
 0:57
 give in the description below so here
 0:59
 you can use a few commands to increase
 1:01
-the cpu utilization so i'll be using
+the cpu utilization so i’ll be using
 1:03
 this particular command to increase the
 1:04
 cpu utilization of my machine so let me
 1:06
-just copy this and let's paste it over
+just copy this and let’s paste it over
 1:08
 there
 1:12
-let's exit out of this
+let’s exit out of this
 1:14
 clear screen
 1:15
-and let's run this particular command
+and let’s run this particular command
 1:18
 and now if i do a top
 1:20